CybercentreCanada/assemblyline-service-cuckoo/README.md

 ### Azure Deployment
 A document has been prepared on our side to assist with the deployment of Cuckoo using Azure resources.
 The release date of this document is TBD.

+### Additional Features
+dll_multi.py - Execute multiple exports

+This is located at `analyzer/windows/modules/packages`.
+It's a slightly modified version of the upstream `dll.py` package that is able to launch multiple DLL exports in a single run by passing the export names to execute using the function option, separated by pipe character. ie. `function=export1|export2`